The ‘Normal’ Lab Result Trap: Why Generic Advice Fails

 Is this the same as Functional Medicine?

 They overlap.
-Personalised prevention is the goal (tailored risk reduction); functional medicine is the framework used to map symptoms and systems.
+Personalised prevention is the goal (tailored risk reduction); functional medicine, as defined by the Institute for Functional Medicine (IFM), is the clinical framework used to map symptoms across interconnected biological systems.

 Do I need advanced testing to personalise care?

 Not always.
-Many “personalisation wins” come from structured history and symptom patterning.
-Testing is best used when it directly guides a change in strategy.
+Many “personalisation wins” come from structured history-taking and symptom patterning.
+Testing — such as comprehensive metabolic panels, DUTCH hormone testing, or GI-MAP stool analysis — is best used when it directly guides a change in clinical strategy.
 (2, 3)

 Why do I react differently to ‘healthy’ food than my friends?

-Individual responses differ due to metabolic profiles, gut microbiome features, circadian timing, and baseline activity levels.
+Individual responses may differ due to metabolic profiles, gut microbiome composition (including Prevotella-to-Bacteroides ratios), circadian timing, and baseline activity levels.
+The PREDICT study (Berry et al., 2020) confirmed that even identical twins can show different postprandial metabolic responses.
 (5, 6, 4)

 Key Insights

-• Data Purpose: More data is only useful if it leads to a better decision.
-[2][3]
+• Data Purpose: More data is only useful if it leads to a better clinical decision [2][3]

-Ready to stop the guesswork?
-If you are in Adelaide and tired of generic advice, Elemental Health and Nutrition can help you build a plan that fits your body.
+If you are in Adelaide and tired of generic advice that doesn’t match how you feel, Elemental Health and Nutrition can help you build a plan that fits your body — using structured symptom patterning, targeted testing, and measurable outcomes rather than one-size-fits-all protocols.

 References